bharat3012/Google-Cloud-An-Easy-Way-to-an-Amazing-Platform/README.md

  <img src="images/E2_1.png" />

- Here in this repository you can find a .txt file named `gcloud_gpu.txt` inside a folder `gpu` (Special Thanks `Kumar Shubham Sir - https://github.com/krsubham48?tab=repositories` : for this wonderfull series of commands)
+Here in this repository you can find a .txt file named `gcloud_gpu.txt` inside a folder `gpu`.
+As of now simply speaking copy & paste each and every command lines into the google cloud terminal, you will observe that we are already on their server, the internet speed , smoothness everything is so good compared to your local machine.

+ (Special Thanks `Kumar Shubham Sir - https://github.com/krsubham48?tab=repositories` : for this wonderfull series of commands)